danjwait/fprime/GpsApp/doc/GpsTutorial.md

     """
   }
 ```
 Note that this instance definition is more involved than for the Gps component.
-The serial interface needs to be configured for buad rate, flow control, and parity.
-The [RPi application]([url](https://github.com/nasa/fprime/blob/devel/RPI/Top/instances.fpp#:~:text=base%20id%201900-,instance%20uartDrv%3A%20Drv.LinuxSerialDriver%20base%20id%202000%20%5C,%7D,-instance%20ledDrv%3A%20Drv)) is helpful to see an example of this and the [LinuxSerialDriverComponentImpl.hpp]([url](https://github.com/nasa/fprime/blob/devel/Drv/LinuxSerialDriver/LinuxSerialDriverComponentImpl.hpp)) contains additional details on the implimentation of these calls.
-The `phase Fpp.ToCpp.Phases` is a setting to direct the implimentation on which functions, with which parameters, to call.
+The serial interface needs to be configured for baud rate, flow control, and parity.
+The [RPi application]([url](https://github.com/nasa/fprime/blob/devel/RPI/Top/instances.fpp#:~:text=base%20id%201900-,instance%20uartDrv%3A%20Drv.LinuxSerialDriver%20base%20id%202000%20%5C,%7D,-instance%20ledDrv%3A%20Drv)) is helpful to see an example of this and the [LinuxSerialDriverComponentImpl.hpp]([url](https://github.com/nasa/fprime/blob/devel/Drv/LinuxSerialDriver/LinuxSerialDriverComponentImpl.hpp)) contains additional details on the implementation of these calls.
+The `phase Fpp.ToCpp.Phases` is a setting to direct the implementation on which functions, with which parameters, to call.

-So during the `configComponents` phase, the `open` funcition is called on the serial driver instance (`GPS_SERIAL` in this case) with the `state.device` passed into the `TopologyState` structure in the command line to start `Main.cpp` - so a different serial interface could be used and passed in at the command line.
+So during the `configComponents` phase, the `open` function is called on the serial driver instance (`GPS_SERIAL` in this case) with the `state.device` passed into the `TopologyState` structure in the command line to start `Main.cpp` - so a different serial interface could be used and passed in at the command line.
 The baud rate, flow control, and parity though are hard-coded here.

-During the `startTasks` pahse the `GPS_SERIAL` instance is directed to start the read thread, unless the serial port failed to open during the `configComponents` phase.
+During the `startTasks` phase the `GPS_SERIAL` instance is directed to start the read thread, unless the serial port failed to open during the `configComponents` phase.
 During the `stopTasks` phase `GPS_SERIAL` is directed to quit that same read thread.

 **Complete the topology.fpp file:**
 Open the `topology.fpp` file and fill in the following content: